EDAPS: Enhanced Domain-Adaptive Panoptic Segmentation: Overview

 \section{Overview}

 This supplementary material provides a more detailed analysis of the experiments presented in the paper.
-In particular, Sec.~\ref{sec:further_impl_details} provides further implementation details, Sec.~\ref{sec:ablation_study} presents an ablation study showing the significance of different instance losses on the adaptation process, Sec.~\ref{sec:qualitative_analysis} analyzes additional qualitative example predictions, and Sec.~\ref{sec:mdecbu-analysis} offers a visual comparison of the predictions made by EDAPS and M-Dec-BU.
+In particular, Sec.~\ref{sec:further_impl_details} provides further implementation details, Sec.~\ref{sec:real_to_real_uda_benchmarks} presents a detailed class-wise performance comparison on additional UDA benchmarks, Sec.~\ref{sec:adv_vs_self_training} highlights the benefits of self-training over adversarial training for UDA panoptic segmentation, Sec.~\ref{sec:ablation_study} presents an ablation study showing the significance of different instance losses on the adaptation process, Sec.~\ref{sec:qualitative_analysis} analyzes additional qualitative example predictions, and Sec.~\ref{sec:mdecbu-analysis} offers a visual comparison of the predictions made by EDAPS and M-Dec-BU.